SRv6d/rpsl-rs/README.md

 </div>
 <br>

-An [RFC 2622] conformant Routing Policy Specification Language (RPSL) parser with a focus on speed and correctness.
+A Routing Policy Specification Language (RPSL) parser with a focus on speed and correctness.

 ⚡️ 130-250x faster than other parsers\
 📰 Complete implementation for multiline RPSL values\